Cray-HPE/docs-csm/upgrade/README.md

 - If IMS image creation CFS jobs fail, see [Known Issue: IMS image creation failure](../troubleshooting/known_issues/ims_image_creation_failure.md) for a possible workaround.

 - On some systems, Ceph can begin to exhibit latency over time, and if this occurs it can eventually cause services like `slurm` and services that are backed by `etcd` clusters to exhibit slowness and possible timeouts.
+It can also cause nexus to start up slowly or fail to initialize properly.
-See [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md) for a workaround.
+Please see [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md) for a mandatory one-time workaround needed to correct settings, so as to avoid this latency condition.

 ## 1. Prepare for upgrade